drrnyip/justgimmeapassword/README.md

 - contains a number
 - contains a special character

+### Updating word lists
+Generated passphrases consist of an adjective + gerund + noun.
+Word lists for each word type can be found under src/words.

+### Hosting
-Application is live at https://justgimmeapassword.com
+Application is currently hosted at https://justgimmeapassword.com